Did you know that you can use a migration agent or a lawyer to help you move to Australia?

 In Australia, migration agents are required by law to be registered with the Migration Agents Registration Authority (MARA) in order to provide immigration assistance services.

 Registered migration agents can be found through the following websites:

 If you are using a migration agent within your own country, it’s important to make sure they are also registered with MARA or that they meet local laws and registration requirements in your country.

 The MARA website provides details of average fees charged by registered migration agents.
 Fees are usually determined between each client and their agent.

-Visit the Department of Immigration and Border Protection's website for more information about using a migration agent registered with the MARA.
+Visit the Department of Home Affairs website for more information about using a migration agent registered with the MARA.